suave-ucsd/SuAVE-Documentation/index.md

       margin-top: 10px; /* Adjust the distance of the line from the button */ }
    .arrow-container {
     display: flex;
     align-items: center;
-      position: relative;
   }
    .arrow {
      position: absolute;
      width: 0;
      height: 0;
      border-top: 12.5px solid transparent;
      border-bottom: 12.5px solid transparent;
      border-left: 25px solid #808080; /* Adjust the color of the arrow */
      left: 100%; /* Position the arrow to the right of the button */
      top: 50%; /* Align the arrow vertically */
      transform: translateY(-50%); /* Center the arrow vertically */
    }
-   .white-line {
-      width: 3px;
-      height: 25px; /* Adjust the height of the line */
-      background-color: white;
-      margin-top: 10px; /* Adjust the distance of the line from the button */ }
 </style>
 </head>